apache/camel/MIGRATION.md

 The `MessageHistoryFactory` interface has some options to filter and copy the message and a slight change in its API.

-Removed `TypeConverterAware` as you shoudld instead use `Exchange` as parameter to the type converter method.
+Removed `TypeConverterAware` as you should instead use `Exchange` as parameter to the type converter method.

 The `Component` and `DataFormat` interfaces now extend `Service` as components and data formats should also have service contract to manage their lifecycle.
 The default base classes already implements these interfaces.